VeryFastSnail/Quick861dw/README.md

  - TRIAC - BTA41600B (https://bit.ly/2OhCWg8)
  - TRIAC controller - MOC3041 (https://bit.ly/2GLg3O1)
  - LCD - Custom segment LCD,It uses **HT1621**, I confirmed that by using arduino as controller. managed to get full screen light up. :) (https://bit.ly/31jT1au)
+ - MOTOR Driver (https://bit.ly/3bEGbZ7), it's on separate board,but I wtill include it.

 **Schematics**
 I tried to draw schematics of it as simple as possible for firmware so it's still work in progress, but this is what I have right now.